TECH

 Bluetooth as technology exists in two types:

 • Bluetooth Classic emphasizes continuous connections and transferring bigger amounts of data.
-In the product world, it’s represented by wireless speakers, headsets, and interactive car systems.
+In the product world, it’s represented by Bluetooth enabled devices, such as wireless speakers, headphones, keyboards, and interactive car systems.

-• Bluetooth Low Energy (BLE) emphasizes transferring lower amounts of data with lower energy consumption providing an increased battery level for IoT products and accessories.
-In practice, it’s represented by small sensors and products from various healthcare, fitness, and smart home systems.
+• Bluetooth Low Energy (BLE) emphasizes transferring lower amounts of data with energy efficient consumption providing an increased battery level for Internet of Things (IoT) products and accessories.
+In practice, it’s represented by small sensors and products compatible with BLE technology from various healthcare, fitness, and smart home systems.

-In this article, we will take a deeper look specifically at the basics of Bluetooth Low Energy, determine its technical characteristics, notice both advantages and limitations of BLE products, and provide the answers to the most frequently asked questions before integrating it into your project.
+In this article, the CTO of Stormotion, Oleksii Bulavka, will share his knowledge about Bluetooth Low Energy (BLE).
+We’ll take a deeper look specifically at the basics of BLE, determine its technical characteristics, notice both the benefits and limitations of BLE products, and provide the answers to the most frequently asked questions before integrating it into your project.

 What is Bluetooth Low Energy?

-Bluetooth Low Energy is a wireless technology introduced in Bluetooth version 4.0, with the purpose of creating connections that compared to the Classic Bluetooth:
+Bluetooth Low Energy is a wireless technology introduced in Bluetooth 4.0, with the purpose of creating connections that compared to the Classic Bluetooth technology:

 • require long battery life;